AN/AWG-9

 The AN/AWG-9 and AN/APG-71 radars are all-weather, multi-mode X band pulse-Doppler radar systems used in the F-14 Tomcat, and also tested on TA-3B.
 It is a long-range air-to-air system capable of guiding several AIM-54 Phoenix or AIM-120 AMRAAM missiles simultaneously, using its track while scan mode.
-The primary difference between the AWG-9 and APG-71 is the replacement of the former's analog computer with a digital computer.
-Both the AWG-9 and APG-71 were designed and manufactured by Hughes Aircraft; contractor support was later assumed by Raytheon.
-The AWG-9 was created for the canceled Navy F-111B program.
+The AWG-9 utilizes an analog computer while the APG-71 is an upgraded variant utilizing a digital computer.
+Both the AWG-9 and APG-71 were designed and manufactured by Hughes Aircraft Company's Radar Systems Group in Los Angeles; contractor support was later assumed by Raytheon.
+The AWG-9 was originally created for the canceled Navy F-111B program.

 The AN/AWG-9 offers multiple air-to-air modes: long-range continuous-wave radar velocity search, range-while-search at shorter ranges, and an airborne track-while-scan mode with the ability to track up to 24 airborne targets, display 18 of them on the cockpit displays, and launch against 6 of them at the same time.
 This function was originally designed to allow the Tomcat to shoot down formations of bombers at long range.